-- Place the motorcycle on a horizontal surface using the side stand.
+- Stand the motorcycle on a level surface using the side stand.

 - Remove screws 1.

 - Take off plate 2.

-- Position an appropriate container under the engine. - Remove oil drain plugs 3 with the magnets, the O-rings, and the oil screens.
+- Position an appropriate container under the engine. - Remove oil drain plugs 3 along with the magnets, the O-rings, and the oil screens.

-Remove screws ${f 4}$ .
-Take off oil filter cover ${f 5}$ with the O-ring.
+Remove screws 4.
+Take off oil filter cover 5 with the Oring.

-- Pull oil filter 6 out of the oil filter housing.
+Pull oil filter 6 out of the oil filter housing.